tn334/ProjectPassword/Deliverables/Deliverable1.md

 **Customer segment:** I chose this interviewee because they are an industry-employed engineer, and have experience with security concerns in large companies.

 **Key insights from the interview:**
--Interviewee is somewhat skeptical as to the accuracy of typing style as proof of identity (particularly when handled outside a professional software engineering team), but says that the tech could be useful if someone got it to work as intended.
+- Interviewee is somewhat skeptical as to the accuracy of typing style as proof of identity (particularly when handled outside a professional software engineering team), but says that the tech could be useful if someone got it to work as intended.

 **Representative quotes:**
--"Biometrics are useful because it's easily accessible, and you don't have to go through the effort of changing such-and-such passwords on a routine basis.
+- "Biometrics are useful because it's easily accessible, and you don't have to go through the effort of changing such-and-such passwords on a routine basis.
 That's not the case with string-based keys, because you have to constantly keep things fresh to make sure the company doesn't lose a lot of important stuff."

 **Assessment:**
 - Nice to have